 Step 1: What to Pay for Hawaii Deals.

-Great news for 2015!
+Great news for the rest of 2015!
 We expect to see more competition and discounting than normal on Hawaii routes.
 This is based largely on extremely low fuel prices which permit the airlines to still make money even on reduced airfares.

-West Coast Departures: Starting from about $300 round-trip including all taxes and fees for spring and fall 2015.
+West Coast Departures: Starting from $300′s round-trip including all taxes and fees for spring and fall 2015.

 Midwest and East Coast Departures: Expect to pay $250 to $300 more although some sales will result in even lower prices.